Is a Correction Looming Ahead for Aemetis Inc. (AMTX)

 AMTX’s Market Performance

-AMTX stocks went up by 5.28% for the week, with a monthly jump of 18.29% and a quarterly performance of -23.06%, while its annual performance rate touched 1736.89%.
-The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 9.57% for Aemetis Inc..
-The simple moving average for the period of the last 20 days is 12.07% for AMTX stocks with a simple moving average of 62.24% for the last 200 days.
+AMTX stocks went down by -7.22% for the week, with a monthly jump of 15.92% and a quarterly performance of -45.53%, while its annual performance rate touched 1470.62%.
+The volatility ratio for the week stands at 9.04% while the volatility levels for the past 30 days are set at 9.38% for Aemetis Inc..
+The simple moving average for the period of the last 20 days is -2.89% for AMTX stocks with a simple moving average of 42.41% for the last 200 days.

 Analysts’ Opinion of AMTX